japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-memory-data-source.md

 Memory sink requires that a streaming query has a name (defined using [DataStreamWriter.queryName](DataStreamWriter.md#queryName) or `queryName` option).

-Memory sink may optionally define checkpoint location using `checkpointLocation` option that is used to recover from for <<spark-sql-streaming-OutputMode.md#Complete, Complete>> output mode only.
+Memory sink may optionally define checkpoint location using `checkpointLocation` option that is used to recover from for [Complete](OutputMode.md#Complete) output mode only.

 ### Memory Sink and CreateViewCommand